How To Antique Painted Wood Furniture

 …..you get the idea!

-Don’t try to water it down because it makes the toner dry faster, and then it’s hard to work with.
-I speak from experience!
-Use a damp rag to wipe off a little toner, a dry rag to leave on a lot of toner, a wet rag to wipe off most of the toner.
+Don’t try to water the toner down because it will dry faster and then be harder to work with.
+I speak from experience.
+Use a damp rag to remove a little toner, a dry rag to leave more toner on, and a wet rag to remove most of the toner.

 Once the toner is applied, wipe it off to achieve the antique paint look shown in the photos here.
-If you want a really dark look, then let the toner set for a while before wiping it off.
-The toner is easy to work with and you have time to work it and get the look you want, but once it dries, it’s there to stay!!
+If you want a really dark look, let the toner sit for a while before wiping it off.
+The toner is easy to work with and gives you time to get the look you want, but once it dries, it is there to stay.

-Practice on a sample board if you are anxious about using the toner.
-Promise it’s easy to use, and you will love the results.
-I suggest wearing gloves or your hands will be toned….. and not in a good way.
+Practice on a sample board if you are nervous about using the toner.
+I promise it is easy to use, and you will love the results.
+I suggest wearing gloves, or your hands will be toned, and not in a good way.

-No sealer is needed, but if you want to add a little sheen, then wipe on a clear wax after the toner has cured for several days.
+No sealer is needed, but if you want to add a little sheen, apply clear wax after the toner has cured for several days.

 There are many brands of dark wax to choose from.
 I like Liberon Wax, but I’m not a fan of the new Howard’s Chalk-Tique Wax.
 I really liked the earlier formulas of colored wax.
-I still like the Howards’ neutral wax for protecting furniture and giving it a nice sheen.
+I still like Howard’s neutral wax for protecting furniture and giving it a nice sheen.

-To use dark wax to antique paint, just wipe the dark wax over the paint, wait for it to dry, then buff.
+To use dark wax to antique paint, wipe the dark wax over the paint, let it dry, then buff it.
 Dark wax works great on both light and dark paint colors.

 Distress the Paint

-Sanding the paint on furniture once it is dry will give the paint a worn look.
-You can stop at distressing the raw wood, or you can apply toner, glaze, or dark wax to the distressed areas to make the wood look old.
+Sanding the paint on furniture once it is dry will give the finish a worn look.
+You can stop after distressing to expose the raw wood, or you can apply toner, glaze, or dark wax to the distressed areas to make the wood look older.

 Apply a Dark Paint Wash

-A dark paint wash is similar to a whitewash only….you use a dark brown or black paint for your wash.
+A dark paint wash is similar to whitewash, only you use dark brown or black paint for the wash.
 To make a paint wash with any color paint, mix 3 parts water to 1 part paint.
 Depending on the paint type and thickness, you may need more or less water in the mix.

-Dampen a lint-free rag with the wash and wipe the wash over the painted furniture, working in small areas.
+Dampen a lint-free rag with the wash and wipe it over the painted furniture, working in small areas.
 Keep a damp rag handy to wipe the wash back if it is too heavy.
-If you are new to this process, it is a good idea to work on a sample board until you master the technique.
+If you are new to this process, it is a good idea to practice on a sample board until you get the hang of it.

-Check out the links below for other ideas about using toner on furniture and how to antique paint.
+More posts with tutorials on using toner on furniture and how to antique paint:

 How To Make New Furniture Look Old